 Electrical engineering applies mathematical and physical principles to a wide variety of electrical, electronic, or computer-based devices and systems.

-The major in electrical engineering has several areas of special emphasis, including:
+The Bachelor of Science in Electrical Engineering has several areas of special emphasis, including:

 - Computer engineering

 - Energy and power systems

 - Systems engineering (communications, controls, and signal processing)